Matthew is an applied scientist working on weather and climate impacts and resilience.

-Matthew obtained a BSc in Geography and Geology at Keele University in 1996, followed by an MSc in Environmental Statistics and Systems from Lancaster University.
+Matthew’s first degree was in Geography and Geology at Keele University, then he gained an MSc. in Environmental Statistics and Systems from Lancaster University in 1997.

 After working as a Data Analyst at the Higher Education Statistics Agency and the National Grid, he joined the Met Office in 2001.
 In his first role as a climatologist, Matthew was responsible for developing and applying methods for the analysis and presentation of UK climate data, including spatial analysis using GIS tools, statistical analysis of trends, the management of a database of climate statistics, and the creation of gridded datasets which have been widely used.

 Since 2008, Matthew has focussed on applying statistical analysis of weather and climate data to address customer issues across a range of sectors.
 Examples of projects included extreme value analysis of snow and ice loading and wind speed to estimate risks for nuclear sites, an assessment of the range of temperature conditions for the transport of nuclear material, the development of methods for generating complete weather datasets for gas demand modelling, and a study of the relationship between high turbidity events in river water and heavy rainfall for a water company.

 From 2014 to 2016, Matthew spent two years working in the Weather and Energy team at CSIRO in Canberra, Australia, carrying out research and analysis on meteorological aspects of solar energy.